thewhodidthis/twitter/readme.md

 ACCESS_TOKEN_SECRET=***
 ```

-That would make it possible to, for example,
+That would then make it possible to, for example,

 ```sh
 # Let example know of your OAuth 1.0a details